crimx/observable-hooks/docs/guide/core-concepts.md

 ## Normal to Observable to Normal

-Some libraries also provide ways to create observables from Normal World, subscribe to those observables, then port back to Normal World.
+Some libraries also provide ways to create observables from Normal World, subscribe to those observables, then connect emitted values back to Normal World.

 There are two ways to create observables from Normal World.